rackerlabs/cloudfeeds-ballista/README.md

          runDate is a date in the format yyyy-MM-dd.
 Data belonging to this date will be exported.
 Default value is yesterday.
   -n <value> | --dbNames <value>
          dbNames is comma separated list of database names to be exported.
 Default value is all the databases configured.
-  -o <value> | --overwrite <value>
-         overwrite is a true/false flag.
-Set this to true to overwrite the output file if already present.
-Default value is false.
   --help
          Use this option to get detailed usage information of this utility.